-To find out whether you need an airport transit visa, you can consult the overview on our website.
+To find out whether you need an airport transit visa, you can consult the overview on our website or Annex IV of the Visa Code.
 Please note that individual Schengen States can further require airport transit visas for nationals of certain third countries.